AdobeDocs/auditor.en/help/tests/previous-rubrics/test-rubric1-0-1.md

 ## Alerts {#alerts}

-This reference provides more information about the alerts Auditor displays for tests.
+This reference provides more information about the alerts Adobe Experience Platform Auditor displays for tests.

 Alerts show issues you should be aware of, but that don't affect your score.
 These are best practice recommendations that, in some cases, may not apply to your implementation.